All Episodes

 I shouldn't even say it, probably.

-At least when I call other people that are influential, they care and look into it and put it out.
+At least when I call other people that are influential, they care and I'll look into it and put it out.

-I call Paul Watson with this.
+I call Paul on some of this.

 Oh, he's busy out on a date or something.